Fixed Cost Definition

 Fixed Cost Formula

-The formula for fixed cost can be derived by deducting the product of variable cost per unit of production and the number of units produced from the total cost of production.
+The formula can be derived by deducting the product of variable cost per unit of production and the number of units produced from the total cost of production.

 - Leasing office space is a fixed cost.
 As long the business is operating in the same space, the lease or rent cost remains the same.